 The IKhana Fund supports Indigenous Knowledge by providing financial support to people engaged in projects of reciprocal, relational knowing to acquire Indigenous Knowledge that can help communities adapt to changing environments and that can help preserve and protect environments threatened by catastrophic change.
 At this time, projects must be carried out in North America, though we plan to expand the scope of IKhana Fund projects worldwide in the future.
 We have not yet issued our first Call for Proposals so we can not yet accept project proposals.
 Therefore, please do not submit proposals or project ideas at this time.
 Do make notes for yourself if you have an idea, and watch this page for developments so you can submit a proposal when the time comes.
 Additional information is available in the Frequently Asked Questions section below.

 Right now we are actively seeking two things as we prepare to launch this initiative: Indigenous collaborators for planning now and for reviewing proposals once we issue a Call for Proposals, and potential donors who want to support Indigenous solutions to the world’s environmental problems.
 The first funds we receive will be used to hold a major organizational meeting to establish protocols for reviewing proposals and evaluating project outcomes.
-We hope to hold that meeting later this year (2019).
+We hope to hold that meeting in early summer of 2020.
 Once this work has been done, then we will secure funding for the first round of awards.
 And once those funds are in hand, we’ll issue our first Call for Proposals.

 FREQUENTLY ASKED QUESTIONS